 acceptable under EPSRC rules.

-(i) An embarrassing failure affecting research rankings was covered up.
+(i) A publicly recorded failure affecting Manchester's research rankings was avoided.

-(ii) Any suspicion that scientists cannot be trusted was avoided.
+that Manchester University researchers cannot be trusted was avoided.

 and mortal injuries continue to blight pedestrian lives.